UCB-stat-159-s21/site/_sources/Hw/hw07-permute-contrib.md

 - Assignment type: **group** (teams of two).

 The purpose of this assignment is for your team to collaborate on the development of new contributions to another real-world open source repository, the [`permute`](https://github.com/statlab/permute) project we've discussed in class.
 The high-level goal of the assignment is to make contributions to `permute` in three areas: **functionality**, **tests** of that functionality, and **documentation** of that functionality.
-All of the changes will be to the [`utils.py`](https://github.com/statlab/permute/blob/main/permute/utils.py) file.
+All of the changes to functionality will be to the [`utils.py`](https://github.com/statlab/permute/blob/main/permute/utils.py) file, while the unit tests should be added to the [`test_utils.py`](https://github.com/statlab/permute/blob/main/permute/tests/test_utils.py) file where the existing unit tests reside.

 The assignment involves improving and extending two existing functions: `binom_conf_interval` and `hypergeom_conf_interval`.
 Those functions compute 1-sided and 2-sided confidence intervals for the binomial parameter $p$ ($n$ known) and for the hypergeometric parameter $G$ ($N$ and $n$ known).
 The current implementations are variants of the "Clopper-Pearson" approach (see [Brown, Cai, and DasGupta (2001)](https://www.jstor.org/stable/2676784?seq=1)).